 Chicken Guiness Pot Pie

-I made this Chicken Guiness Pot Pie in honor of St. Patricks Day which is fast approaching.
+I made this Chicken Guinness Pot Pie in honor of St. Patricks Day which is fast approaching.

-I purchased a 6 pack of Guiness, and I basically spent all of last weekend cooking with it.
+I purchased a 6 pack of Guinness, and I basically spent all of last weekend cooking with it.
 Weird you say?
 Or maybe genius…. oh.
 An overstatement?
 We shall see…

 **This serves 8 people in a full to the brim 9×13” baking dish.
 I made this recipe a second time and used 4 HUGE “individual serving” dishes (pictured).
 Worked beautifully.